-The problems women have with their sex life can be divided into four areas
+Some of the main problems many people have with their sex life can be divided into four areas

 - Lack of desire